Philosophy &

 Road Racing

-I kept working my way backwards, for unexplained reasons, and started running the USATF Masters cross country series and road running series.
-I try to avoid running distances shorter than 10k because it just hurts too much 🙂 I’m previously ran with Tamalpa and I’m currently running with Pamakids in the Pacific Association.
+For unexplained reasons, I worked my way backwards into shorter distances and started running the USATF Masters cross country series and road running series.
+I try to avoid running distances shorter than 10k because it just hurts too much 🙂 I previously ran with Tamalpa and I’m currently running with Pamakids in the Pacific Association.
 Some of the road races under my belt are:

 • Big Sur International Marathon